deadlyvipers/dojo_rules/introduction.md

 Hallow dojo, it is me
-My  favorite Code School path is JS.
+My  favorite Code School path is JavaScript.